RaghuTheFire/KalmanFilter-Snippets/README.md

 ## Overview

-The Kalman Filter is implemented in Python and is designed to handle a state vector of arbitrary dimensions.
+The Kalman Filter is implemented in c++ and is designed to handle a state vector of arbitrary dimensions.
 The filter can be used to process sensor data and provide estimates of the true state of the system.

 ## Requirements

-- Python 3.x
-- NumPy
+- gcc compiler with c++11 support
 - Matplotlib

 ## Setup